Transverse superconducting diode without parity and time-reversal violation

-The numerical results are summarized in Fig.~\ref{fig:fig3}(c) and (d), where the curves follow a trend similar to those in Fig.~\ref{fig:fig2}(a).
-The SDE can occur as long as $j_{bias}>0$, and the USC can be realized when $j_{bias} \geq j_{c+}(\theta) = 0.0034et$ in (c) and $j_{c+}(\theta) = 0.0086et$ in (d).
-Compared with phenomenological analysis, we numerically verified that the anisotropies of both the Fermi velocity and the pairing symmetry can lead to DC bias-controlled SDE and USC.
-A more quantitative verification can be done by comparing Eq.~\eqref{Q_USC_Max} (we denote as $Q_{USC,a}$) with the $Q_{USC,n}$ from direct numerical evaluation.
-As mentioned before, the $m_x/m_y$ in Eq.~\eqref{Q_USC_Max} can be numerically extracted from $m_x/m_y=\left(j_{c\pm}(\pi/2)/j_{c\pm}(0)\right)^2$.
-For the $s$-wave pairing case, the numerical result $Q_{USC,n}$ matches perfectly with the analytical result $Q_{USC,a}$ ($Q_{USC,n} = Q_{USC,a} = 0.931$).
-For the $p$-wave pairing case, $Q_{USC,n} = 0.258$ and $Q_{USC,a} = 0.204$, which are basically in agreement.
+The schematics and corresponding numerical results for these two cases are summarized in \textbf{SM Note V}~\cite{supp}, where the curves share similar features compared to GL results in Fig.~\ref{fig:fig2}(a).
+The SDE can occur as long as $j_{bias}>0$, and the USC can be realized when $j_{bias} \geq j_{c+}(\theta)$.
+A more quantitative comparison can also be found in \textbf{SM Note V}~\cite{supp}.
+Thus, we numerically verified that the anisotropies of both the Fermi velocity and the pairing symmetry can lead to bias-induced SDE and USC, which aligns with the predictions from GL theory.